Penetration Testing Cost

 If they claim they don't do any automated scans, then you might wonder how are they going to check hundreds of thousands of payload/parameter combinations manually, without using a scanner at all, for the price they quoted?

 We always include all automated testing reports, including network, application, port scans, everthing, free of charge, as an addendum to our full penetration testing reports.
-It allows our clients to see how much more they are getting with manual penetration testing and demonstrates, with evidence, that the testing was thorough.
+It allows our clients to see how much more they are getting with manual testing and demonstrates, with evidence, that the testing was thorough.

 In our opinion, there is no legitimate reason to resist this request.
 Automated scanner reports are, after all, reports on the security posture of your systems, paid for by you, generated at your request, and should be part of any thorough penetration test.
 If you can think of a legitimate reason for a company to refuse to provide it to you, we'd like to hear it.